PhDJsandboxaq/draft-joseph-batch-signatures/draft-ietf-batch-signatures.md

 * Second preimage resistance - given an input _x^1^_, it should be difficult to find another distinct input _x^2^_ such that _H(x^1^)=H(x^2^)_.
 * Target collision resistance - choose input _x^1^_.
 Then given a key _v_, find _x^2^_ such that _H~v~(x^1^) = H~v~(x^2^)_.

 Target collision resistance is a weaker requirement than collision resistance but is sufficient for signing purposes.
 Tweakable hash functions enable us to tightly achieve TCR even in multi-target settings where an adversary can attack one out of many targets.
-Specifically, the property achieved in the following is _single-function multi-target collision resistance_ (SM-TCR) which is described more formally in \cite{out paper}.
+Specifically, the property achieved in the following is _single-function multi-target collision resistance_ (SM-TCR) which is described more formally in {{BATCHSIGREV}}.

 One form of keyed hash function is a tweakable hash function, which enables one to obtain SM-TCR: